IBM/number-crunching-python-tutorial/4-CONTAINERISE.md

     * `Ctrl + Shift + P` in [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf)
     * `Cmd + Shift + P` in [macOS](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf)
 1. Type `terminal` and choose **View: Toggle Integrated Terminal**.
-1. In the terminal window, issue `ibmcloud login --sso` and follow the on-screen instructions to log into IBM Cloud.
+1. In the terminal window, issue `ibmcloud login --sso` and follow the on-screen instructions to log in to IBM Cloud.
 1. Execute `ibmcloud cs init`, then `ibmcloud cr login`.
 If the second command fails, make sure **Docker** is running locally.
 1. Configure your Kubernetes cluster by executing the `export` command that is output by
     ```Shell